Supervised learning for robust quantum control in composite-pulse systems: Applications: Robust Quantum Control

 \subsection{Single type of error}

 We begin by illustrating a scenario in which the system exhibits only one type of error.
-That is, the samples are one-dimensional.
-Indeed, we have detailedly explained in Sec.~\ref{ii} how to successfully train the phase parameters $\bm{\theta}$ in the presence of the pulse area error $\epsilon_A$.
-We next demonstrate that this supervised learning model is equally applicable to suppress other types of errors, such as the detuning error.
+That is, the samples are one dimensional.
+Indeed, we have explained in detail in Sec.~\ref{ii} how to successfully train the phase parameters $\bm{\theta}$ to achieve robust population inversion in the presence of the pulse area error $\epsilon_A$ given by Eq.~(\ref{epa}).
+We now demonstrate that this model is equally applicable to suppressing the influence of other types of errors, such as the detuning error $\epsilon_\Delta$ given by Eq.~(\ref{delta}).

-Figure~\ref{FvsDetuning} shows the performance of the fidelity in the presence of the detuning error $\epsilon_\Delta$ by the learned phase parameters, where the samples $\epsilon^\Delta_k$ are sampled from the uniform distribution $U(0,0.3)$.
-An inspection of Fig.~\ref{FvsDetuning} reveals that it is also feasible to make the system robust with respect to the detuning error by training on the phase parameters.
+Figure~\ref{FvsDetuning} shows the infidelity of population inversion in the presence of detuning error by the learned phase parameters, where the samples $\epsilon^\Delta_k$ are drawn from the uniform distribution $U(0,0.3)$.
+The ultralow infidelity ranges reveal that it is also feasible to make the system robust with respect to detuning error by training on the phase parameters.
+Furthermore, the robustness becomes stronger as the number of pulses increases, as also indicated in Fig.~\ref{FvsDetuning}.